 In addition to the career development benefit of volunteering, alumni who assist us in preparing our students for life after Ohio State are presented with a unique opportunity to market your organization.

 ASC Match 50 Mentor Program

 The Center for Career and Professional Success, in partnership with the College of Arts and Sciences Office of Advancement and the Arts and Sciences Alumni Society Board, collaborate on a student-alumni mentor program.
+This program matches 50 alumni mentors with 50 Arts and Sciences student mentees.
 As alumni you have a wealth of knowledge to pass-on to a student, and you’re positioned to assist them by offering advice, answering questions, and giving constructive feedback as they progress through their time at Ohio State.

 As a mentor, you will be matched with a student for the duration of the school year.
 You and your mentee will agree upon topics to discuss and the parameters for your time together (i.e. how often you’ll meet, where you’ll meet, etc.).
 The center will provide additional resources and modules to cover with your mentee which could include, for example, Professionalism in the Workplace or Utilizing Your Arts and Sciences Degree in Today’s Business World.